 - Your Private Health Fund, Medicare or DVA.

-Who we share your personal information with and when
+Who we share your personal information

 - Other healthcare providers